Digne & Cash knocked to floor by bottle thrown by angry Everton fan as duo celebrate Aston Villa goal

 Emi Buendia netted a header from the former's corner deep into inury-time, just before the break at Goodison Park, as Duncan Ferguson's latest interim tenure got underway against old Liverpool enemy Steven Gerrard in the opposite dugout.

-Yet as the visitors raced over to celebrate, both former Toffees man Digne - who only arrived at Villa this month after falling out of favour with previous boss Rafa Benitez - and Cash were apparently struck by bottles hurled from the stands, forcing both down onto the turf.
+Yet as the visitors raced over to celebrate, both former Toffees man Digne - who only arrived at Villa this month after falling out of favour with previous boss Rafa Benitez - and Cash were struck by bottles hurled from the stands, forcing both down onto the turf.
+Everton later confirmed a fan had been arrested over the incident.

 Editors' Picks